Kanał: Production

-The story and script were written by Jerzy Stefan Stawiński who himself survived in the sewers as an officer of Armia Krajowa (the Polish underground resistance Home Army) during the Warsaw Uprising of August 1944.

-The film was produced by Zespół Filmowy "Kadr" at Wytwornia Filmow Fabularnych (Feature Film Studio) in Łódź, Poland.
+The story and script were written by Jerzy Stefan Stawiński who himself survived the sewers as an officer of the Polish resistance Armia Krajowa (Home Army) during the uprising.
+The film was produced by Zespół Filmowy "Kadr" at Wytwornia Filmow Fabularnych (Feature Film Studio) in Łódź.
+It is largely free of the overt communist propaganda that characterised its predecessor, A Generation, being released after the fall of the Bierut regime after the death of Stalin.

+Release

 Kanal premiered in Warsaw on April 20, 1957.

-Releases

-Kanał earned Wajda the Special Jury Prize at the 1957 Cannes Film Festival.
-The film is largely free of the overt communist propaganda that characterised its predecessor, A Generation.
-It was released after the fall of the Stalinist regime of Bolesław Bierut, which followed the death of Joseph Stalin.

 In April 2019, a restored version of the film was selected to be shown in the Cannes Classics section at the 2019 Cannes Film Festival.

 Reception

-While Wajda’s debut film A Generation (1955) received a measured critical response, Kanal provoked widespread controversy and debate among Poles as to its merits.
-Donota Niemitz and Stefan Steinberg remark that “the film was not received favorably in Poland.
-The futile death of the uprising’s heroes, covered in dirt and excrement, did not correspond to the idealized picture of the nation’s martyrs.”
-Critic Leon Buko in Dziennik polski complained “This whole Warsaw, this whole Rising wallows in filth, in the gutters of history…”

-Aleksander Jackiewicz, of the Trybuna Ludu wrote:

-Maybe Kanal will mark the beginning of the truth being told about history, about ourselves, about a whole generation.
-Perhaps it will prove to be art as a warning, art of purgation, a triumph of the heroism of life over the heroism of death.”

-Biographer Boleslaw Michalek adds that Jackiewicz placed emphasis on the skeptical note in the film, its confrontation with the legend of the Warsaw Rising, and by and large this was how reviewers hailed Kanal as a landmark in Polish cinema.”
+Kanał earned Wajda the Special Jury Prize at the 1957 Cannes Film Festival.
 On Rotten Tomatoes, the film holds an approval rating of 100% based on 8 reviews, with a weighted average rating of 8.1/10.

+While Wajda's debut film A Generation (1955) received a measured critical response, Kanal provoked widespread controversy and debate among Poles as to its merits.
+Donota Niemitz and Stefan Steinberg of World Socialist Web Site wrote that "the film was not received favorably in Poland.
+The futile death of the uprising's heroes, covered in dirt and excrement, did not correspond to the idealized picture of the nation's martyrs."
+Critic Leon Buko in Dziennik Polski complained, "This whole Warsaw, this whole Rising wallows in filth, in the gutters of history…" Aleksander Jackiewicz, of the Trybuna Ludu wrote: "Maybe Kanał will mark the beginning of the truth being told about history, about ourselves, about a whole generation.
+Perhaps it will prove to be art as a warning, art of purgation, a triumph of the heroism of life over the heroism of death."
+Biographer Bolesław Michałek adds that "Jackiewicz placed emphasis on the skeptical note in the film, its confrontation with the legend of the Warsaw Rising, and by and large this was how reviewers hailed Kanał as a landmark in Polish cinema."